6282ddc1f6975d78/segmentation-evaluation/README.md

 # Toward Interpretable Evaluation Measures for Time Series Segmentation
 This repository contains code to reproduce the papers results

+Disclaimer: this is a temporary repository for anonymous submission.
+If accepted, we will provide a detailed and structured open source repository.

 ## Library Dependencies
 To run our code, we recommand using a Python 3.9.18 virtual environment using the following dependencies.
 More details are provided in the archive.